alecdavidson/dndcharacter/README.md

 "python run.py" will start a local server on "localhost:33507" which will allow a local instance of the program to run.

 "python window.py" will open a window using Tkinter that will execute the same commands locally.

+DND_Character_Generator.exe is a stand alone executable that runs the window.py version of this program.
+It can be downloaded and ran without any of the other files in this project.